 Radio One's Amended and Restated Certificate of Incorporation restricts the ownership, voting and transfer of our capital stock, including the Class A Common Stock, in accordance with the Communications Act and the rules of the FCC, which prohibit the issuance of more than 25% of our outstanding capital stock (or more than 25% of the voting rights such stock represents) to or for the account of aliens (as defined by the FCC) or corporations otherwise subject to domination or control by aliens.
 Our Amended and Restated Certificate of Incorporation prohibits any transfer of our capital stock that would cause a violation of this prohibition.
-In addition, the Amended and Restated Certificate of to enforce these prohibitions, including restricting the transfer of shares of capital stock to aliens and placing a legend restricting foreign ownership on the certificates representing the Class A Common Stock.
+In addition, the Amended and Restated Certificate of Incorporation authorizes the Board of Directors to take action to enforce these prohibitions, including restricting the transfer of shares of capital stock to aliens and placing a legend restricting foreign ownership on the certificates representing the Class A Common Stock.